rimonece/underwater-communication-Reed-Solomon-RS-Code/README.md

 ## Author

-Developed by a simulation enthusiast with a focus on communication systems and error correction in underwater networks.
+This simulation framework was developed to advance research and education for error correction using RS coding in underwater communication systems.
+It aims to support the study of error correction techniques, modulation schemes, and reliable communication in challenging underwater environments.

 ## License

 This project is licensed under the MIT License.

+## Acknowledgment

+If you use this code, please acknowledge:
+Dr. Md Munjure Mowla
+Email: rimonece@gmail.com